kaihendry/dabase.com/content/tips/cloud/virtualised-networking.md

 * VMware call it a "Virtual network"
 * OpenShift calls it <a href="https://docs.openshift.com/container-platform/4.6/post_installation_configuration/network-configuration.html"><abbr title="Software Defined Networking">SDN</abbr></a>, which leverages Kubernetes (k8s) under the hood

+Clients have been known to move from OpenShift on-premises to Openshift PaaS in the cloud pretty seamlessly, so it provides an easy cloud migration path.
+OpenShift also allows Enterprises that don't have the skillsets to operate/maintain a Kubernetes cluster to still get the benefits of scalability and container orchestration.